Transition Peep is a great way for schools, nurseries and pre-schools to enhance school-readiness and engage parents, by:

-improves parents’ confidence and ability to support and value their child’s learning and development - exploring with parents what they already do and how they might extend it
+improving parents’ confidence and ability to support and value their child’s learning and development - valuing and building on what parents already do

-reduces the sense of anxiety experienced by some families by providing the opportunity to meet other families, and to raise and discuss common concerns
+providing the opportunity to meet other families, and to raise and discuss common concerns - reducing the anxiety experienced by some families

 helping children to settle in more quickly